What to know how to be more productive as an entrepreneur? Don't force productivity!

 As a project manager, I can tell you this is the truth!

 Most of the teams I got to know would estimate their time to complete tasks at least 50% below the time it actually would take.
 Fortunately, after 20 years working in digital media, my risk assessment skills were pretty sharp and my ability to estimate accurately just as stellar.
-It's the unaccounted for tasks and scenarios that take time that's often not included in an estimate.
+It's unaccounted for tasks and scenarios that take the time that's often not included in an estimate.
 This is what can more than double an estimate.
+For example, if you plan to get to a movie by 6 pm and you know it takes you 30 minutes to drive, do you plan to leave 30 minutes before the movie starts or do you build in time to find parking and pay for it?
+What about traffic?
+If your life depended on getting to this movie on time you might make a plan that accommodates road closures and long detours well!

 Life is easier when you have a plan for the unexpected